mdo992/bobsgame-fonts/README.md

 **Note:** The NFTR can only be applied to the European version.
 Applying this to the Japanese or Korean versions of this game will make the game unbootable.

-## Warranty Guide
+## Licensing Information
+These fonts are not distributed pursuant to the SIL Open Font License, which is as follows:

-Permission to use, copy, modify and distribute this font software and its documentation for any purpose is hereby granted without fee, provided that the above copyright notice appear in all copies and that both that copyright notice and this permission notice appear in supporting documentation, and that the name of Robert Pelloni not be used in advertising or publicity pertaining to distribution of the font software without specific, written prior permission.
+Permission to use, copy, modify and distribute this font software and its documentation for any purpose is hereby granted without fee, provided that the above copyright notice appear in all copies and that both that copyright notice and this permission notice appear in supporting documentation, and that the name of Robert Matthew Pelloni not be used in advertising or publicity pertaining to distribution of the font software without specific, written prior permission.

-Robert Pelloni makes no representations about the suitability of this font software for any purpose.
+Robert Matthew Pelloni makes no representations about the suitability of this font software for any purpose.
 It is provided "as is" without express or implied warranty.

-ROBERT PELLONI DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS FONT SOFTWARE, INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS, IN NO EVENT SHALL ROBERT PELLONI BE LIABLE FOR ANY SPECIAL, INDIRECT OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS FONT SOFTWARE.
+ROBERT MATTHEW PELLONI DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS FONT SOFTWARE, INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS, IN NO EVENT SHALL ROBERT MATTHEW PELLONI BE LIABLE FOR ANY SPECIAL, INDIRECT OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS FONT SOFTWARE.